FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 An EAP session begins with the server receiving an initial EAP-Request/Identity message.
 An EAP server supporting this specification MUST examine the identity to see if it uses a realm located under eap.arpa.
-Identities in the eap.arpa realm are specific to provisioning.
+If so, the identity is an EPI.
 Processing of all other identities is unchanged by this specification.

-If the server receives a malformed NAI in the eap.arpa domain, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.
+If the server receives a malformed EPI, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.
-Otherwise, the NAI is examined to determine which provisioning method is being requested by the peer.
+Otherwise, the EPI is examined to determine which provisioning method is being requested by the peer.

-If the server does not recognize the NAI requested by the peer, it MUST reply with an EAP Nak of type zero (0).
+If the server does not recognize the EPI requested by the peer, it MUST reply with an EAP Nak of type zero (0).
 This reply indicates that the requested provisioning method is not available.
 The server also MUST reply with a Nak of type zero (0) as per {{RFC3748, Section